johnbintz/guard-jasmine-headless-webkit/README.md

       #=> search for Dir['spec/javascripts/models/my_model*.{js,coffee}'] and return the newest file found

 If you 100% know you won't need that support, modify your `Guardfile` as appropriate.

+## ...and the `.jst` file search?

+I use Backbone.js a lot, and I put my view templates in `app/views/*.jst` and mash them all together with Jammit for use in my apps.
+Feel free to change that, it's your Guardfile after all.